 If you are dealing with new damage related to a hurricane, you may worry that your insurance company won’t consider the issue because a prior claim has been paid.
-Although the company may view the case as closed, insurance claims are actually open-ended according to the law.
-Later damage that can be attributed to the same underlying cause can result in additional claims although an insurer might object.
+Although the company may view the case as closed, insurance claims are open-ended, according to the law.
+Later damage that can be attributed to the underlying cause can result in additional shares, although an insurer might object.

-Because an insurer may be uncooperative in reopening a claim, legal support may be helpful for addressing your damages.
+Because an insurer may be uncooperative in reopening a claim, legal support may help address your damages.
 In the initial stages of dealing with this matter, you may have obtained coverage for a significant area of damage.
 However, underlying issues may not have been observed.
-Roof damage is a common example for Florida homeowners affected by hurricanes.
-A roof repair may solve the obvious problem, but additional parts of the roofing system could be compromised without being immediately identifiable.
+Roof damage is a typical example for Florida homeowners affected by hurricanes.
+A roof repair may solve the problem, but additional parts of the roofing system could be compromised without being immediately identifiable.
 In such a case, an insurance provider might attempt to dismiss newly discovered damage as having been covered in a prior claim.

-Source: Williams Law Association, P.A. , “Reopening A Hurricane Claim For New Losses Under Prior Property Damage Claims“, December 08, 2014
+Source: Williams Law Association, P.A. , “Reopening A Hurricane Claim For New Losses Under Prior Property Damage Claims“

 Has Your Home Insurance Company Denied or Undervalued Your Property Damage Claim in Florida?

 If your insurance company is dragging its feet regarding your property damage claim, you should speak with an experienced insurance claim lawyer as soon as possible.
 Please contact us online or call our Florida law office at 800.451.6786 to schedule your free consultation.
 We help Florida residents like you fight the big insurance companies who fail to abide by their policies.
 Remember, we work on a contingent basis, meaning you don't pay us anything until we win your case.